Bose-Einstein Condensation and Dissipative Dynamics in a Relativistic Pion Gas

-In fig.~\ref{fig4}, we have plotted the shear and bulk viscosity as functions of the ratio $N_{\rm cond}/N_{\rm total}$ for various system sizes.
+Now, to understand the viscous properties of the pion gas, the Boltzmann transport equation is used under relaxation time approximation.
+One can also generalize this description using a quasiparticle framework, where the degrees of freedom for the transport phenomena include the medium-modified thermal excitations with effective masses.
+It is to be noted that here, the Boltzmann equation in the RTA primarily describes the dynamics of thermal excitations and assumes a gas of hadrons with well-defined masses and momenta.
+However, below the transition temperature, the dynamics of the condensate are better described by the Gross-Pitaevskii equation (GPE)~\cite{ShazLowE}, which captures the coherent evolution of the macroscopic wavefunction in a fully condensed state.
+Moreover, a more complete description would involve coupled equations for the condensate and non-condensate interactions, such as the generalized Gross-Pitaevskii and quantum kinetic equations, as discussed in ~\cite{ShazLowE}.
+Including these effects would require a more elaborate two-fluid formalism, and will be discussed elsewhere.
+In this work, we estimate the shear and bulk viscosities of a pion gas under BEC using the Boltzmann transport equation under RTA.
+This becomes a little tricky.
+As already discussed, under BEC, the pion gas will have two kinds of subsystems: excited (non-condensate) pions with finite momentum and pions at the zero or near-zero momentum ground state with relative momentum zero.
+Due to this, two types of collisions occur in the system: one between two excited-state pions and one between an excited-state pion and a pion in the BE condensate.
+Thus, the conventional relaxation time approximation formalism has to be modified accordingly.
+With this assumption, the shear and bulk viscosity as functions of the ratio $n_{\rm cond}/n_{\rm tot}$ for various system sizes are plotted in Fig.~\ref{fig4}.
 This is helpful to understand how the viscosity changes if the system has most of its pions in the condensate.